srnichols/StampsPattern/management-portal/README.md

 # Management Portal

 Run locally with one command or via the AppHost.
-Defaults to in-memory data; set DAB_GRAPHQL_URL to point to your Data API Builder GraphQL endpoint to use real data.
+By default, the portal uses in-memory data.
+For live data, it connects to the built-in Hot Chocolate GraphQL endpoint, which provides full CRUD for Cosmos DB entities.

 ## Auth and roles (production)

-- **Hosting**: Azure Container Apps (ACA) for the portal and DAB API; Azure Functions for command handlers
-- **Authentication**: Azure Entra ID with OpenID Connect for administrative access
-- **Authorization**: DAB auth provider uses AppService-compatible headers from Container Apps authentication
+**Hosting**: Azure Container Apps (ACA) for the portal and Hot Chocolate GraphQL API; Azure Functions for command handlers **Authentication**: Azure Entra ID with OpenID Connect for administrative access **Authorization**: Uses AppService-compatible headers from Container Apps authentication
 - **Portal Roles**:
   - `authenticated` (read access to tenant data)
   - `platform.admin` (full CRUD access)